 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at June 30, 2019, the Company had a cash balance of \$5,163,303 to settle current liabilities of \$101,865.
-Management believes that it has sufficient funds to meet its current liabilities as they become due.
+As at June 30, 2020, the Company had a cash balance of \$505,569 to settle current liabilities of \$92,009.
+Management believes that it has sufficient funds to meet its current liabilities as they become due however, as the COVID-19 pandemic has continued to spread, it has adversely affected workforces, economies, as well as financial markets globally, potentially leading to an economic downturn.
+This has impacted the Company's ability to raise necessary funds.
+It is not possible for the Company at this time to predict the duration or magnitude of the impact towards the Company's business or results from its operations.